dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 record processing or after finish a bunch of records in a synchronous/asynchronous way.

 ##### ConsumerConfig.AUTO_OFFSET_RESET_CONFIG
-When we add a new consumer or remove a consumer from consumer group which listen a topic, we need to rebalance the topic's partitions in that consumer group.
+When we add a new consumer or remove a consumer from consumer group which listen a topic, Kafka need to rebalance the topic's partitions in that consumer group.
-If we are adding a new consumer after rebalancing is done, new conusmer starts to consume messages from partitions.
-This property determine that it should start from latest offsets if it is set as "latest" which committed by other consumers.
+If we are adding a new consumer after rebalancing is done, new consumer starts to consume messages from partitions.
+This property determine that it should start from latest offset if it is set as "latest" which committed by other consumers.
 If it is set as
 "earliest" then it needs to process all the messages in that partition.

 ##### ConsumerConfig.MAX_POLL_RECORDS_CONFIG